Main content | back to top

 - Meetings with local community councils and groups

 These consultation activities will provide local residents and other interested individuals and groups with opportunities to provide feedback on what we are proposing.

 Based on current information, we anticipate that we will be lodging formal applications for planning and other relevant consents in late 2014 or early 2015.
 We therefore commenced our consultation in early 2014 and committed to having three phases of consultation, in addition to our ongoing informal engagement, before we submit our applications.

-Our first phase of public consultation will include a series of exhibitions in communities closest to the proposed project – Boddam, Peterhead and Cruden Bay – as well as in Fraserburgh and Aberdeen.
+Our first phase of public consultation included a series of exhibitions in the communities closest to the proposed project – Boddam, Peterhead and Cruden Bay – as well as in Fraserburgh and Aberdeen.
 Over 500 people attended these exhibitions, at which the public were invited to read about the project plans as they currently stand, ask questions of members of our project team and provide us with feedback.

-In our first phase of public consultation, we are inviting your views on various aspects of the project, including:
+In this first phase of public consultation, we invited views on various aspects of the project, including:

 - Establishing the post-combustion capture plant, compression and dehydration facilities at Peterhead Power Station